94aharris/BrainExt/InterviewPrep/01-SystemDesignInterview.md

 ### Performance vs Scalability ###

+- **Scalable** = performance increases proportional to resources added
+  - Can refer to serving more work or handling larger units of work (e.g. data)

+- If you have a performance problem, sthe system is slow for one user
+- If you have a scalability problem it is slow under load

 ### Latency vs Throughput ###

+- **Latency** = time to performa an action
+- **Throughput** = number of actions per unit of time
+- Aim for max througput with acceptable latency

 ### Availability vs Consistency ###

 ## **Non-Abstract Large System Design** ##